Seven Reasons Arm Dynamics Centers Are Different From Other Prosthetic Care Providers

 Our holistic approach

-Our individualized approach to prosthetic rehabilitation gives people the emotional support, tools and resources they need to begin moving forward.
+Our individualized, holistic approach to prosthetic rehabilitation gives people the emotional support, tools and resources they need to begin moving forward.
 We make sure that we focus on the goals of our patients, including work and hobbies.
 We also check in with how our patients are feeling as they recover.
 One of the ways we assess our patients is with the Wellness Inventory, an Arm Dynamics patient screening tool.
 It’s presented in a question-and-answer format by a clinical therapy specialist.
 This confidential, one-on-one interaction can help us understand each patient's feelings and, if appropriate, encourage them to consider seeking more specialized emotional support.
 The Wellness Inventory helps us guide each patient’s rehabilitation.

 Our focus on outcome measures

 Outcome measures can be an effective way to assess patient progress and improve patient outcomes.
 However, due to the small percentage of people with upper limb loss, assessment tools designed specifically for this patient population are scarce.
-In response to the clear need for more useful outcome measures designed specifically for the upper limb loss patient population, Arm Dynamics has developed and tested three novel assessment tools: the Capacity Assessment of Prosthetic Performance for Upper Limb (CAPPFUL™), the Comprehensive Arm Prosthesis and Rehabilitation Outcomes Questionnaire (CAPROQ & CAPROQ-S™) and the Wellness Inventory, which we mentioned above.
+In response to the clear need for more useful outcome measures designed specifically for the upper limb loss patient population, our Arm Dynamics clinicians have developed and tested three novel assessment tools: the Capacity Assessment of Prosthetic Performance for Upper Limb (CAPPFUL™), the Comprehensive Arm Prosthesis and Rehabilitation Outcomes Questionnaire (CAPROQ & CAPROQ-S™) and the Wellness Inventory, which we mentioned above.
 Each of these tools provides a body of specific patient information, that when combined, offers a broader understanding of the person and the challenges they’re facing.
 This holistic view makes it possible for us to refine each patient’s rehabilitation plan to improve outcomes.

 Our peer support network